 - Women-owned businesses make 34% less in their first year than male-owned businesses.
 Even after their first year, women-owned businesses experience a slower rate of revenue growth.
 While many variables may lead to this severe difference in earnings, one factor could be the additional financial obstacles women face.

-- Female entrepreneurs are less likely to receive external financing.
-When they do receive financing, it’s often less than what male entrepreneurs receive.
+- Aspiring female entrepreneurs are less likely to receive external financing.
+When they do receive financing, it's often less than what male entrepreneurs receive.

-- The average loan amount women entrepreneurs secured in 2019 decreased from $48,341 the previous year to $40,513.
-A lack of sufficient funding can mean limited resources, which can impact everything from a business’ appearance, to the amount of employees a woman is able to hire.
+- The average business loan amount women entrepreneurs secured in 2019 decreased from $48,341 the previous year to $40,513.
+A lack of sufficient funding options can mean limited resources, which can impact everything from a business' appearance, to the number of employees a woman is able to hire.
 It also impacts the amount a business is able to spend on advertising and marketing.